ExpediaGroup/expediagroup-java-sdk/exemplar/exemplar-sdk-graphql/README.md

 ## 🚀 Getting Started

-The `exemplar-sdk-graphql` contains the manually implemented classes only, Apollo Plugin will generate the models and operations on build.
-The generated classes won't be written to the source directory, instead, they will be in the `build` directory under the `packageName` you specify in the plugin configurations but you can always change this by configuring the Apollo plugin.
+The `exemplar-sdk-graphql` module contains only the manually implemented classes.
+Models and operations are generated at build time using the Apollo plugin.
+By default, the generated code is not written to the source directory — it resides in the `build` directory under the `packageName` specified in the plugin configuration.
+This behavior can be customized via the Apollo plugin settings.

-1. **Update the `schema.graphqls` and the exemplar-server code**
+1. **Update the GraphQL schema and exemplar-server code**

    Spring Boot GraphQL is schema-first.
-So you need to make the necessary changes to the [`schema.graphqls`](../exemplar-server/src/main/resources/graphql/schema.graphqls) first and then update    the  `exemplar-server` GraphQL controllers to reflect the schema.
+Start by updating the [`schema.graphqls`](../exemplar-server/src/main/resources/graphql/schema.graphqls) file to reflect your desired changes.
+Then,         update the `exemplar-server` GraphQL controllers accordingly to match the updated schema.

-2. **Copy the schema file to the graphql directory**
+3. **Copy the schema file to the SDK**

-   After updating the exemplar server and the GraphQL schema, you'll need to copy the schema file and place it under the [`graphql`](./src/main/graphql) directory.
-We can point to the original     schema in the `exemplar-server`, but it's cleaner to keep them seprated and keep this exemplar SDK an independant entity and as close as possible to the real-world SDKs.
+   After updating the server and schema, copy the updated `schema.graphqls` file into the [`graphql`](./src/main/graphql) directory of the SDK module.

+   While it's possible to reference the server’s schema file directly, maintaining a local copy ensures the SDK remains self-contained and more representative of a real-world SDK setup.

-3. **Make sure to navigate to the `exemplar` module root**
+5. **Navigate to the `exemplar` module root**

    ```bash
    cd exemplar
    ```

-4. **Build the SDK**
+6. **Build the SDK**

-   After updating the schema and the exemplar-server, you can build the SDK again and Apollo Plugin will regenerate the classes to reflect the chagnes
+   Run the following command to clean and rebuild the SDK.
+The Apollo plugin will regenerate the models and operations based on the updated schema:

    ```bash
    ./gradlew :exemplar-sdk-graphql:clean :exemplar-sdk-graphql:build
    ```

-   This will regenerate the classes and place them in the `build` directory.
+   The generated classes will be placed under the `build` directory.

-5. **Test your changes in the exemplar playground**
+7. **Test your changes in the exemplar playground**

     Use the dedicated playground module to validate your changes.